Job alternation leave and study leave

 Job alternation leave

 The system of job alternation leave is enacted permanent since 2010.
-Compliance with this Act is supervised jointly by the labour and labour protection authorities.
+Compliance with this Act is supervised jointly by the labour and ocupational safety and health authorities.

 The study leave system is a way to improve employees’ opportunities for training and study.
 Entitlement to study leave applies to employees,public servants in central and in local government.
 Someone whose employment relationship (main occupation) in the service of the same employer has lasted a total of one year, as one or more than one continuous period of time, is entitled to take study leave.
 The study must either take the form of government sponsored training in Finland or abroad, or be a course of training organised by a trade union.